mycelium-ethereum/perpetual-pools-contracts/documentation/contract-reference.md

 event CreateCommit(
   uint128 indexed commitID,
   uint128 indexed amount,
-  bytes16 indexed maxImbalance,
   CommitType commitType
 );
 ```
 Emitted when a commit is created.
 This forms the user's record of commits, as the commit details are not retrievable without the commit ID.
 - `commitID` The ID of the commit, to be used when withdrawing or executing the commit.
 - `amount` The amount that was committed
-- `maxImbalance` The difference between the pools that the user-specified.
-If the commit is executed and this is smaller than the resulting difference, the transaction will revert.
 - `commitType` The type of commit (long burn, short burn, long mint, short mint)

 #### RemoveCommit